efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 + {Curse of Anubis}: If your opponent is able to establish their board before you can fully set up your defense, Curse of Anubis can be used as a backup strategy in the event your opponent goes for econ take.
 You get to stop the play and get your Dakini back, effectively wasting their econ.

-+ {Xing Zhen Hu}: The nerfs will make xing a strong tech against REZ with the nerfs.
++ {Xing Zhen Hu}: The nerfs will make Xing a strong tech against REZ with the nerfs.
 If a REZ player sets two spirits turn 1 while not having 2 REZD in the grave, you can target both and cut off half of their striking power.
 If you hit a WOD and a Floodgate, you clog their backrow and leave them with only 1 spot left which is susceptible to a second Xing.

 + {Cosmic Cyclone}: CC is the fastest option for CA; you can use it in the End Phase to snipe spirits or econs.

 + {Duel Standby}: DS is not a tech card per se, but definitely improves the matchup.
 REZ is a reasonably quick deck, but when both CA and REZ get another material CA takes advantage of much more.
-Combos like double Dakini are are much more common with DS and allow CA to outpace REZ.
+Combos like double Dakini are much more common with DS and allow CA to outpace REZ.

 ---